jxxcarlson/markup-experiments/README.md

 where `b` stands for "bold" and `i` for "italic".

-**Note.** It would be nice to use the pipe characer instead of brackets for inline elements.
+**Note.** It would be nice to use the pipe character instead of brackets for inline elements so as to have a more uniform and non-noisy syntax.
 But as far as I can see, this can only work if inline elements cannot be nested. (???)
 Also in favor of brackets is that the shift key does not have to be used.